4 TechCrunch writers bought the iPhone X. Here are our thoughts

 I’m also surprised at how quickly I adapted to Face ID, which I never thought would even approach Touch ID in terms of convenience.
 I now already find myself assuming it’s going to work on the 8 Plus and my iPad Pro, and taking a minute to remember to use my thumb or finger instead.

-Fitz Tepper depended on the hospitality of his hotel and a backup order to make absolutely sure he was ready and armed with iPhone X on day one of availability.
+Fitz Tepper depended on the hospitality of his hotel and a backup order to make absolutely sure he was ready and armed with iPhone X on day one of availability:

 I’m pretty weird about needing to get Apple devices the morning they come out.
-Old timers will remember my first ever post on TC was when I camped out at the only store in the U.S to have the Apple Watch on launch day.
+Old-timers will remember my first-ever post on TC was when I camped out at the only store in the U.S. to have the Apple Watch on launch day.

 SO, when I found out I’d be in Chicago for a conference on the big day, I had to prepare accordingly.
 I stayed up until 3am on preorder day and somehow managed to get one sent to my hotel, and another one to my house.
 The idea was that my flight back home was at 4pm, and there was no way I’d be thwarted by a late UPS delivery.
 Worst case I’d just have the hotel ship me the second one to return or give to a family member.

-Anyways, I’m just now getting it up and running – and my only initial thoughts are regarding the size and screen.
+Anyways, I’m just now getting it up and running — and my only initial thoughts are regarding the size and screen.
 It’s so small!
 Coming from many years of using iPhone pluses, it’s weird typing on a smaller keyboard.
-Of course the tradeoff is that the device itself feels great, and fits perfectly in your hand.
+Of course the trade-off is that the device itself feels great, and fits perfectly in your hand.

-One other weird thing that’s going to take getting used to – no home button.
-I have ten years of home button muscle memory, and that’s definitely not going to be fixed overnight.
+One other weird thing that’s going to take getting used to — no home button.
+I have 10 years of home button muscle memory, and that’s definitely not going to be fixed overnight.

 We’re by no means trying to sell you on the iPhone X. It’s super expensive and a lot of us will be paying it off for quite some time.
 But if you like the latest and greatest technology, this is it.
 Check out TC’s official iPhone X review here.